FuzzyAutocomplete/FuzzyAutocompletePlugin/README.md

 ## Notes

-* Only tested with Xcode 5 on 10.9
+* Only tested with Xcode 5.0 and 5.1 on 10.9
 * Hasn't been tested with other plugins (other than `KSImageNamed`)

 ## Changelog

-#### 1.6 -
+#### 1.6 - 2014/03/22

 * No longer prioritises shortest match by default.
-Can be re-enabled with `defaults write com.apple.dt.xcode FuzzyAutocompletePrioritizeShortestMatch -bool yes`
+Can be re-enabled with `defaults write com.apple.dt.xcode FuzzyAutocompletePrioritizeShortestMatch -bool yes` and restarting Xcode.

 #### 1.5 - 2013/11/05